sanctumos/installer/docs/planning/ui-database-schema-planning.md

 **Note**: This document references the **master schema** defined in `../reference/registry_schema.md`.
 For complete table definitions and design principles, refer to that document.

+## Forward Compatibility Strategy

+**Goal**: Build MVP tables with full production schema from the start to avoid ALTER TABLE statements later.

+**Approach**:
+- Use complete table structures from master schema for MVP tables
+- Only use ALTER TABLE for minimal chat integration fields
+- Ensure all future features can be added without schema changes

 ## Current State Analysis

 ### What We Have